unknownbulgarian/thats-me/thatsme/README.md

 # ThatsMe

-- [x] Build your own single-page profile on ThatsMe
+✅ Build your own single-page profile on ThatsMe
-- [x] Unique profile settings
+✅ Unique profile settings
-- [x] Seo optimized
+✅ Seo optimized

 ## The Settings